mmkaram/nixos/README.md

 ## TODOs
 - [X] nvim tmux integration (pane switching)
 - [X] add rofi like app that can filter through open windows
+- [X] find out if kitty has built in pane support
 - [ ] update gimp
 - [ ] get rofi file browser to open reasonable defaults for specific filetypes
 - [ ] Look into nix-ld